 This absorption can cause issues like rot, mold, and in severe cases, can compromise the integrity of your roof.
 It can be difficult to recognize when your roof is in need of this kind of maintenance, so we’ve answered your top ventilation questions:

-How can I tell if I’ve got a ventilation problem?
+How can I tell if I’ve got a ventilation problem on my flat roof?

 Poor ventilation and circulation can result in condensation or inefficient circulation of air throughout your building, which can seriously affect your energy costs.
 It is difficult to assess this, which is why at Elite Roofing, we provide a full inspection of your building and assess any maintenance concerns.
 If you are having ventilation issues in an older building, there are solutions that can be put in place to maximize your energy efficiency and minimize future damage to your structure.